GPUOpen-Drivers/llpc/llpc/docs/DdnInterShaderDataCacheTracking.md

 This metadata node is initialized with the relevant input shader hash.
 Every pass that performs inter-shader transforms updates the metadata by hashing the old hash together with any data that is relevant from other shaders, i.e. it computes `h_new = h(h_old | inter-shader data)`.
-The metadata node is finally inspected in the `PatchCheckShaderCache` pass.
+The metadata node is finally inspected in the `CheckShaderCache` pass.

 Extensible specialized metadata
 -------------------------------